 Pictured in countless travel magazines and voted the best beach in Greece on numerous occasions, you may feel you have already visited Myrtos!

 Note that the drive down to the beach can be challenging as the road is long, steep and full of tricky hairpin bends.
-Furthermore, the beach is affected by strong winds and calmer times to visit is early morning or late afternoon, when you can admire an outstanding sunset.
+Furthermore, the beach is affected by strong winds and the calmer times to visit are early morning or late afternoon, when you can admire an outstanding sunset.

 3. Antisamos Beach

 Antisamos gained notoriety following its appearance in the Hollywood movie Captain Corelli’s Mandolin.
-It is also less populated with tourists than the more widely known Myrtos and Petani (mentioned below).
+It is also less populated with tourists than the more widely known Myrtos and Petani.

 4. Fiskardo

-Based in the northernmost part of the island this busy cosmopolitan village, based around its waterfront, is lined with numerous private yachts, fishing boats and upscale seafood restaurants.
+This busy cosmopolitan village is in the north of the island around a waterfront lined with numerous private yachts, fishing boats and upscale seafood restaurants.

 Fiskardo is both trendy and unique, and owing to a significant earthquake in 1953, it is the only part of Kefalonia to retain most of its original Venetian architecture.